Resident Training Programs

 Compulsory attendance at an annual seminar will incur a fee.
 Some accredited pharmacy services may provide financial support for their candidates to attend; others may expect the candidate to cover their own costs.
 There may be other expenses associated with undertaking a training program.

 Accredited training programs may have different recruitment processes for their Resident and/or Registrar candidates.
 Not all training programs may advertise externally for recruitment of candidates.
-Pharmacists interested in a training program may wish to discuss opportunities for joining directly with an accredited site.
+Pharmacists interested in a training program may wish to discuss opportunities for joining directly with an accredited site (see What is an accredited training site for more information).
 AdPha is responsible for overseeing the quality of training programs and the pharmacy service compliance with the Accreditation Standards, but is not involved in recruitment of candidates.

 An accredited pathway for specialty development, with Practice Area Pathways based on AdPha's Specialty Practice streams as well as a generalist Registrar Training Program Common Framework.